Pick out your swimsuit, snatch your towel, and solar display screen – it is time for New York City’s seashores to open.

 Address: Long Island Sound in Pelham Bay Park

-Orchard Beach is The Bronx’s handiest public seashore, proclaimed “The Riviera of New York” whilst it turned into created inside the 1930s.
-Orchard Beach includes a hexagonal-block promenade at 115 acres and 1.1 miles long, two playgrounds, picnic regions, and 26 courts for volleyball, basketball, and handball.
-Changing regions, showers, and cell charging stations also are available on the website online.
+Orchard Beach is The Bronx’s handiest public seashore, proclaimed “The Riviera of New York,” it turned created in the 1930s.
+Orchard Beach includes a hexagonal-block promenade at 115 acres and 1.1 miles long, two playgrounds, picnic regions, and 26 volleyball, basketball, and handball courts.
+Changing areas, showers, and cell charging stations also are available on the website online.

-Parking is available for $7 from Monday via Friday for cars and vans and $nine on weekends and holidays.
+Parking is available for $7 from Monday to Friday for cars and vans and $nine on weekends and holidays.
 A senior citizen discount is available for weekdays.

 Borough: Queens